 How will the programme be delivered?

-All core sessions and most choice sessions of the programme will run twice a year.
+All core sessions and most choice sessions of the programme will run twice a year (some 3 times).
 They will be published in advance to help you plan.

 See below which category of HEA Fellowship is applicable to you and the relevant core and choice sessions that you will need to complete.

 For those new to the University and on probation, the Academic Staff Development (ASD) will normally make contact to invite you to attend, but you are quite welcome to contact us at any time.